RECAP-Team/RECAP/code/JOB_GUIDE.md

    python recap_score.py --lang Bhili --direction hi2tgt
    python recap_mine_pairs.py --lang Bhili --direction hi2tgt
    python recap_balance_pairs.py --lang Bhili --direction hi2tgt
-   # ... then Groups B-E training commands as usual
+   # ... then §3's training commands as usual
    ```

 Directions you never touched with `--n_samples` don't need any of this --
 they were never shrunk, so their split is already full-size and ready to go
-straight into Groups B-E.
+straight into §3.